 - Goals for treatment (comfort care, trial treatments, full intervention) or any associated fears and worries.

-- Documents that provide specific instructions for end-of-life care, such as a living will, do-not-resuscitate order or a POST (Physician Orders for Scope of Treatment) form, a physician-signed order form which puts into action treatment preferences for patients who are nearing the end of their lives.
+- Documents that provide specific instructions for end-of-life care, such as a living will, do-not-resuscitate order or a physician orders for scope of treatment (POST) form.